 - 10.4.1.
 Purpose and Findings.
 Accessory dwellings are an important means by which persons can provide separate and affordable housing for elderly, single-parent, and multi-generational family situations.
 This section permits the development of a small dwelling unit separate and accessory to a principal residence.
-Design standards are established to ensure that accessory dwelling units are located, designed and constructed in such a manner that, to the maximum extent feasible, the appearance of the property remains as a single-family detached lot. - 10.4.2.
+Design standards are established to ensure that accessory dwelling units are located, designed and constructed in such a manner that, to the maximum extent feasible, the appearance of the property is consistent with the zoning district in which the structure is located. - 10.4.2.
 Applicability.
-This section applies to any accessory dwelling unit located in a building that is not attached to the principal dwelling.
+This section applies to any accessory dwelling unit located in a building whether or not attached to the principal dwelling.
 Accessory dwelling units must be clearly incidental and subordinate to the use of the principal dwelling.
 Accessory dwelling units are permissible only: (a) where permitted by the Use Matrix; and (b) where constructed and maintained in compliance with the this §10.4.